 Free Credit Report and Score

-By signing up for Experian CreditWorks Basic, you can access your score and report and a set of free tools, like Experian Boost, to help you keep track of and improve your credit score and prevent identity theft.
+By signing up for Experian CreditWorks Basic, you can access your score and report, as well as a set of free tools, like Experian Boost, to help you keep track of and improve your credit score and prevent identity theft.
 You can also stay up to date on what’s happening with your credit accounts and be alerted right away at any time that negative information, like late payments or public records, appears in your Experian credit file.

 Three-Bureau Credit Report and FICO Scores